Flooding

 Water in the garden

-Gardens full of tiles prevent rainwater from sinking into the ground.
-During a heavy rain, this can cause sewer overload and flooding.
-We face more and more heavy rainfall, so it is important to make our gardens greener.
+Gardens covered in tiles prevent rainwater from sinking into the ground.
+During heavy rainfall, this can lead to sewer overload and flooding.
+We are increasingly faced with heavy rainfall, so it is important to make our gardens greener.

 Why?

-Flooding, drought, heat; in the coming years, everything must be done to deal with the effects of climate change.
-This is necessary as we get longer, hotter summers and more heavy rainfall.
+Flooding, drought, heat; in the coming years, we will have to pull out all the stops to mitigate the effects of climate change.
+This is necessary now that we are experiencing longer, hotter summers and more intense rainfall.

-About forty percent of the urban area is privately owned.
-Everyone can contribute to this: give water space and make your garden a little greener and more water-friendly, too.
+Around 40% of urban areas are privately owned.
+Everyone can contribute: give water space and make your garden greener and more water-friendly.

 A green, water-friendly garden provides relaxation and cooling on hot days.
-It also allows rainwater to sink into the ground, so your garden doesn't fill up with water.
-And, of course, a green garden is also good for insects, butterflies and birds.
+It also allows rainwater to sink into the ground, preventing your garden from becoming waterlogged.
+And, of course, a green garden is also good for insects, butterflies, and birds.

 What do we do?